 Knowledge is power.
 And the knowledge that you are part of a connected community can give you strength.
 TPAN’s TEAM program empowers people living with HIV to: understand the basic science behind HIV infection; find/continue conscientious health care and begin/continue effective treatment; manage the infection and prevent secondary infection; explore personal issues surrounding HIV such as stigma and disclosure; and become advocates for self and/or community.

 TEAM has been adapted and updated to create an online environment that is safe, supportive, and connected to you.
 The core components are in tune with the physical, medical, and emotional needs of HIV-positive individuals today.
 Best of all, TEAM is fun!

 Everyone can learn something from participating in TEAM.
-The curriculum is especially beneficial for newly diagnosed and long-term survivors.
-Participants should be HIV+, 18+, and able to attend all 3 sessions.
+The curriculum is beneficial for newly diagnosed and long-term survivors as well as everyone in between!

 A sampling of the curriculum:

-- HIV Testing, PrEP, HIV Medications, Medication Adherence, You and Your Doctor, Complementary Health Approaches
+* HIV Medications, PrEP, Medication Adherence, You and Your Doctor, Complementary Health Approaches

-- Mental Health Considerations, Case Management, Healthy Living with HIV, STIs: Transmission, Prevention & Treatment
+* Explorations of Disclosure and Stigma, Mental Health Considerations, Healthy Living with HIV, STIs: Transmission, Prevention & Treatment